SWM Motorcycles will likely be entering India with the 600 cc off-roader called Super Dual; expect a price range below Rs. 6 lakh

 Part of its recent growth can be credited with the timely acquirement of Husqvarna’s Varese plant from KTM when it bought the brand from BMW Motorrad.
 The functioning plant comprised of 10 left over vehicles that were still under development and designed by BMW.
 Therefore, the influence can be still visible as the former Husqvarna engines are single-cylinder powerplants updated to existing standards.

 The maiden mill that was not Husqvarna’s but received from China is the all-new 445 cc single-cyl adorning the SWM range.
-The multi-brand premium bike dealerships of Kinetic, the Motoroyale, has partnered with SWM to introduce the SuperDual T in India by October this year.
-Kintetic, which already manufactures some parts for SWM, is also responsible for bringing the MV Agusta exotics to India.
-It is looking to following a similar strategy with SWM.
+The multi-brand premium bike dealerships of Kinetic, the Motoroyale, has partnered with SWM to introduce the SuperDual T in India by early next year.
+Kinetic, which already manufactures some parts for SWM, has also been responsible for bringing the MV Agusta exotics to India.
+It is looking to follow a similar strategy with SWM.

-The off-roading based SuperDual X is expected to join the lineup towards the end of 2017.
+Back to SWM, the off-roading based SuperDual X is expected to join the lineup as well next year.
 The SKD lines used for MV Agusta will be modified to CKD assembly in order to accumulate SWM models as a price range of below Rs.
-5.5 lakh is targeted by MotoRoyale.
+6 lakh is targeted by MotoRoyale.
 The rumours of SWM entering India have been there since the beginning of the year as it was said to be observing the market and contesting feasibility studies.

 SWM stands for Sironi Vergani Vimercate Milano (SV.VM).
 Justifying the name was the fact that its founder Piero Sironi was from Vimercate and Fausto Vergani was from Milan.
 Offering middle-weight machines in different segments like enduro, supermoto, dual sport and classic, the Gran Milano and the Silver Vase seem to be in the pipeline with a 445 cc single-cylinder, air/oil-cooled, four-valve engine.
 The former Is a classic cafe-racer while the latter is a scrambler in its character.